Hojicha Latte

 • "Hot hojicha latte, no sugar"

-• "Hojicha latte with a little vanilla"
+• "Hojicha latte with vanilla"

 Customize It